-Stars & The Solar System Unit (Spaceship Earth)
+✓ Stars & Planets Unit (Stars & Planets)

-Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 5 Moon Phases, Lunar Cycle Why does the Moon change shape?
-Students use a physical model of the Sun and Moon to investigate how the Moon's phase relates to its position relative to the Sun.
-Students notice that the Moon's phases repeat in a predictable pattern.
-5-ESS1-2 Use a model to communicate Earth's relationship to the Sun, Moon, and other stars that explain (a) why people on Earth experience day and night, (b) patterns in daily changes in length and direction of shadows over a day, and (c) changes in the apparent position of the Sun, Moon, and stars at different times during a day, over a month, and over a year.
-Lesson 6 Planets & Solar System What are the wandering stars?
-Students learn that planets look like stars, but don't move like them.
-The apparent movement of planets is caused by both the Earth's spin and the planets' movement around the Sun.
-Students use a model of the solar system to learn the order of the planets and their relative distance from the Sun, and each other.
-5-ESS1-2 Use a model to communicate Earth's relationship to the Sun, Moon, and other stars that explain (a) why people on Earth experience day and night, (b) patterns in daily changes in length and direction of shadows over a day, and (c) changes in the apparent position of the Sun, Moon, and stars at different times during a day, over a month, and over a year.
-Lesson 7 Gravity Why is gravity different on other planets?
+Topic & Guiding Question Student Objectives Massachusetts Science Standards Lesson 1 Solar System & Sun Brightness How can the Sun help us explore other planets?
+Students gather evidence to support an argument that the apparent brightness of the Sun is dependent upon an observer's distance from the Sun.
+They construct a model of the solar system and gather observations of the Sun's apparent brightness from each planet within their model.
+5-ESS1-1 Use observations, first-hand and from various media, to argue that the Sun is a star that appears brighter than other stars because it is closer to Earth.
+Lesson 2 Gravity Why is gravity different on other planets?
 Using mathematics and computational thinking, students calculate how high they could jump on planets and moons that have stronger or weaker gravity than Earth.
 Students analyze and interpret this data to construct an explanation for why the amount of gravity is different on other planets.
 5-PS2-1 Support an argument with evidence that the gravitational force exerted by Earth on objects is directed toward Earth's center.
-Lesson 8 Star Brightness & Habitable Planets Could there be life on other planets?
-Students discover that the Earth is in the "Goldilocks Zone" - a distance from the Sun with the right amount of light and heat for life to exist.
+Lesson 3 Star Brightness & Habitable Planets Could there be life on other planets?
+Sun with the right amount of light and heat for life to exist.
 Students evaluate other solar systems, comparing their stars to our Sun.
 Based on their analysis, students plan a space mission to a planet with conditions similar to those on Earth.
 5-ESS1-1 Use observations, first-hand and from various media, to argue that the Sun is a star that appears brighter than other stars because it is closer to Earth.